socketio/socket.io-website/source/docs/v3/server-socket-instance.md

 - `disconnecting`

-This event is similar to ̀`disconnect` but is fired a bit earlier, when the [Socket#rooms](/docs/v3/server-socket-instance/#Socket-rooms) set is not empty yet
+This event is similar to `disconnect` but is fired a bit earlier, when the [Socket#rooms](/docs/v3/server-socket-instance/#Socket-rooms) set is not empty yet

 ```js
 io.on("connection", (socket) => {